m-castilla/blender/readme.rst

    * Medium Quality = 300 pixels
    * High Quality = 450 pixels

 - **Option to Scale Inputs down**: This option is a fast way to reduce the size of inputs (images, renders, textures, masks, video clips...).
-It's very useful because most of the time user don't need them to be the original size, only when going to render the final result.
-So when working and testing different parameters in the nodes instead of zooming out the view, user should better try to scale down inputs with this option because it will increase the performance a lot and at the same time reduce the size of the output result.
+It could be useful because most of the time user don't need them to be the original size, only when going to render the final result.
+So when working and testing different parameters in the nodes instead of zooming out the view, user may try to scale down inputs with this option because it will increase the performance a lot and at the same time reduce the size of the output result.
 It affects to the resolution of all the nodes from the input to the output.
 But when using this option, user should always use relative sizes in the options of the nodes (for example scale node) because using absolute size values in the nodes and setting Inputs Scale option to 0.5 for example will obviously produce a very different result than inputs scale 1.0.
+There are nodes that may do operations on pixel based values, this can make results vary noticeably with different inputs scale, so consider this option only for fast previewing an approximation of the final result, don't trust it too much.

 Removed options from UI
 =======================